MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-70.md

 ### NIC drivers

-The NDIS miniport driver model has been superseded by the NetAdapterCx NIC driver model in NDIS 6.70.
 For more information about NetAdapterCx data structures, see [NetAdapterCx](../netcx/index.md).

-### Protocol, filter, and intermediate drivers
+### Miniport, protocol, filter, and intermediate drivers

 #### New data structures